-- Build a buffer.
+- Build a Bank Account Buffer™.
 Kaitlyn has an ample emergency fund (at least for her prior expense level), so she’s obviously all set here.

 - Invest a token amount for retirement.
 Retirement savings is something that didn’t come up in her question, but if she’s not contributing at least a little bit towards retirement I recommend starting.

 - Get rid of bad debt.
-In my “Steps”, I define bad debt as “credit cards, personal loans, and anything with an interest rate of more than seven percent”.
+In my steps, I define bad debt as “credit cards, personal loans, and anything with an interest rate of more than 7%”.
 So that sometimes includes student loans.
-Hence my advice to Kaitlyn: Pay off any loans that have rates above 7 percent, otherwise move on…
+Hence my advice to Kaitlyn: Pay off any loans that have rates above 7%, otherwise move on…

 - Save for life.

 - Invest and donate as you see fit.